shcaba/Sebastes_melanops_WA/Document/_main.md

 * Uncertainty in historical catch, especially in the historical trawl fishery.
 * Acknowledging that there remains uncertainty in the stock-recruit relationship parameters (particularly the Beverton-Holt steepness parameter).

 Most of the above recommendations were included in the 2015 assessment research recommendations.
-Additionally, stock structure for black rockfish was highlighted as a topic for further consideration, as was the development of a nearshore fishery-independent survey.
+Additionally, stock structure for Black Rockfish was highlighted as a topic for further consideration, as was the development of a nearshore fishery-independent survey.

 # Model description

 ## Modelling Platform

 Stock Synthesis version 3.30.21 was used as the statistical catch-at-age modelling framework.
 This framework allows the integration of a variety of data types and model specifications.
 The SS-DL tool (https://github.com/shcaba/SS-DL-tool) was used for model exploration, likelihood profiling, and sensitivity analyses.
 The companion R package r4ss (version 1.38.0) along with R version 4.2.2 were used to investigate and plot model fits.

-## Bridging the assessment model from Stock Synthesis 3.24 to 3.30
+## Bridging the Assessment Model from Stock Synthesis 3.24 to 3.30

-Since several years have passed from the last assessment model, the Stock Synthesis (SS) modelling framework has undergone many changes.
-While the specific changes in the model can be found in the model [change log](https://github.com/nmfs-stock-synthesis/stock-synthesis/blob/v3.30.19/Change_log_for_SS_3.30.xlsx?raw=true), here we simply update the model from the older 3.24V version to the newer 3.30.20 version.
+Since several years have passed from the last assessment model, the Stock Synthesis (SS3) modelling framework has undergone many changes.
+While the specific changes in the model can be found in the model [change log](https://github.com/nmfs-stock-synthesis/stock-synthesis/blob/v3.30.19/Change_log_for_SS_3.30.xlsx?raw=true), here we simply update the model from the older 3.24V version to the newer 3.30.21 version.
 The point here is to present any differences in the model outputs when using the same information.
 This was first done by migrating the data and parameter specifications from the former files to the newer files.
 This migration was assisted using the [SS-DL tool](https://github.com/shcaba/SS-DL-tool).
-Once the old data was transferred to the SS 3.30.20 file, two versions of the model were ran.
+Once the old data was transferred to the SS 3.30.21 file, two versions of the model were ran.

-  1) Fixing all parameter values to the values found in the 2015 model.
+  1) Fixing all parameter values to the values estimated or fixed in the 2015 model.
   2) Allowing the same parameters estimation specification as in the 2015 model.

-Results are similar between models when all parameters are fixed from the 2015 model in the updated SS files, although there are scale differences (Figure \ref{fig:ssb_bridge_comps}) and small relative stock status differences (Figure \ref{fig:deps_bridge_comps}) when the new SS version is allowed to estimate the same parameters as estimated in the 2015 version.
-These model comparisons are adequate to move ahead using the newest version of SS 3.30.20 without expecting large differences in reference models being due to versions of SS.
+Results are similar between models when all parameters are fixed from the 2015 model in the updated SS3 files, although there are scale differences (Figure \ref{fig:ssb_bridge_comps}) and small relative stock status differences (Figure \ref{fig:deps_bridge_comps}) when the new SS3 version is allowed to estimate the same parameters as estimated in the 2015 version.
+These model comparisons are adequate to move ahead using the newest version of SS3 3.30.21 without expecting large differences in reference models being due to versions of SS3.